sql-machine-learning/elasticdl/docs/blogs/kubecon_cfp.md

 master can understand the internal details of deep learning process and model structure, and then make more optimized scheduling decision.

-For system developers and operators, this talk introduces.
+For system developers and operators, this talk introduces a elastic scheduling policy for deep learning jobs to improve the resource utilization.

 For model developers, this talk introduces how to develop a distributed TensorFlow program and submit a training job to Kubernetes.
 It provides a way to make quick